The Good Soldier Švejk mentions numerous institutions and firms, both public and private. Until 15 September 2013, these were categorised as

 [II.4] Nejvíc si to odkašle redaktor ,Komárenského večerníku’, ten na svůj večerník nezapomene do smrti.
 Mě pověřil divisijní soud, jako vašeho představeného, vyslechnouti vás a zasílá mně současně celé spisy týkající se vyšetřování.

-The State Prosecutor's office in Pestnn flag
+The State Prosecutor's office in Pest

-The State Prosecutor's office in Pest is mentioned by Oberst Schröder when he tells Oberleutnant Lukáš that the state prosecutor's office in Pest will take steps against the newspapers who spread slander and falsehoods after the affair in Királyhida.
+is mentioned by Oberst Schröder when he tells Oberleutnant Lukáš that the state prosecutor's office in Pest will take steps against the newspapers that spread slander and falsehoods after the affair in Királyhida.

 Background

-The State Prosecutor's office in Pest (hu.
+(Hun.
 Pesti államügyészség) is an institution that is not listed in the Budapest address register from 1910.
 The closest in task and functionality seems to be Pestvidéki Ügyészség.
-The prosecutior's offices were in the city on four levels (Crown, Royal Principal, Royal Budapest and Royal Pest Region).
+The prosecutor's offices were in the city on four levels (Crown, Royal Principal, Royal Budapest and Royal Pest Region).
 All of them were located in Pest.
-Given that the incident in question took part outside Budapest and even Pest district, one would assume that either the main or the crown prosecutor would handle such a case.
+Given that the incident in question took place outside Budapest and even Pest district, one would assume that either the main or the crown prosecutor would handle such a case.

 For Oberst Schröder (read Hašek) these were seemingly unimportant distinctions and from his perspective, this simply meant some prosecutor's office that was located in Pest.
-Compare this with deputy Barabás and his labelling of the Hungarian Parliament as the "Pest Parliament".
+Compare this with deputy Béla Barabás and his labelling of the Hungarian Parliament as the "Pest Parliament".

 Tamás Herczeg